Nvision-x/s3-inventory-tf/README.md

 # 📦 S3 Inventory Configuration for Cross-Account Collection

-This Terraform module automates S3 inventory collection from multiple AWS accounts (aws01, aws02, etc.) and sends the inventory data to a centralized collector bucket in the awsdq account.
+This Terraform module automates S3 inventory collection from multiple AWS accounts and sends the inventory data to a centralized collector bucket.

 ## 🚀 Purpose